KawtharE/AjaxDemo/README.md

 To start with NYTimes API we need first to get an **API Key** from the site [NYTimes developers](https://www.nytimes.com/).

-Now for this request we have implemented it with the **getJSON** function, that will load for as a **JSON-encoded data** from he server:
+Now for this AJAX request we have implemented it with the **getJSON** function, that will load for as a **JSON-encoded data** from he server:

 	var nyTimesUrl = 'https://api.nytimes.com/svc/search/v2/articlesearch.json?q='+city+'&sort=newest&api-key=e6d2fdce685e4aa5b3fd867f2b011603';
       $.getJSON(nyTimesUrl, function(data){